IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/stranding.md

 ---
 title: Stranding
-subtitle: An in-progress strand-based exercise app for iOS, built with Swift and SwiftUI.
-  The project is structured with unit and UI test targets from day one, laying groundwork for a testable, modular fitness experience as features are added.
+subtitle: "Stranding is an early-stage SwiftUI iOS app exploring a \u201Cstrand-based\u201D\
+  \ approach to structuring workouts and exercise routines.
+It\u2019s set up with\
+  \ unit and UI test targets, making it a foundation for experimenting with fitness-focused\
+  \ interactions, UI, and architecture in native Swift."
 slug: stranding
 date: '2025-08-11'
 updated: '2025-08-11'